kekpy/kekpy/README.md

 comf → comfort/comfort character (dont hate on any character i have this on!!!!, im watching you... ) ・・・

-kin/kinnie/sys → kin/kinning/system character (character i feel connected to, that character is me in personality, i may act like the character i have this on)・・・
+kin/kinnie → kin/kinning character (character i feel connected to, that character is me in personality)・・・

 afk → away from keyboard, so i cant see what happens, even whispers ・・・